 4. Basic system requirements

-Ubuntu imposes minimum system requirements like a dual-core processor with a minimum speed of 2 GHz, 2 GB of RAM, 25 GB of Hard Disk space, and a VGA-supported graphics card with a minimal resolution of 1024 x 768 pixels.
+Ubuntu imposes minimum system requirements like a dual-core CPU with a minimum speed of 2 GHz, 2 GB of RAM, 25 GB of Hard Disk space, and a VGA-supported graphics card with a minimal resolution of 1024 x 768 pixels.
 While Lubuntu does not impose such high system requirements as it can run well on a system with 266 MHz processor, 128 MB of RAM, 3 GB of Hard Disk space, and a simple graphics card.

 5. Desktop environment

-Ubuntu’s Desktop Environment, GNOME 3 uses a modern approach in its user interface design and provides various features like a virtual desktop manager, multipurpose top menu bar, vertical application switcher, etc. On the other hand, Lubuntu uses LXDE as its desktop environment which is open-source and widely known for its low system requirements with lightweight alternative applications like the LXTerminal (a terminal emulator), LXPannel (desktop pannel), LXAppearance (GTK and theme switcher), etc.
+Ubuntu’s Desktop Environment, GNOME 40+ uses a modern approach in its user interface design and provides various features like a virtual desktop manager, multipurpose top menu bar, vertical application switcher, etc. On the other hand, Lubuntu uses LXDE as its desktop environment which is open-source and widely known for its low system requirements with lightweight alternative applications like the LXTerminal (a terminal emulator), LXPannel (desktop pannel), LXAppearance (GTK and theme switcher), etc.

 6. User Interface

-NOTE: The recent updates have shown improvement in
+NOTE: The recent updates have shown improvement in every kind of Desktop Environment.

 7. Community support

-We can easily get help/support for anything related to Ubuntu from its worldwide community forums (ubuntuforums.org) and (askubuntu.com) while it is difficult to get the same kind of quick support/help for Lubuntu related stuff although there is a community forum for Lubuntu as well (lubuntu.me/tag/forum).
+We can easily get help/support for anything related to Ubuntu from its worldwide community forums (ubuntuforums.org) and (askubuntu.com) while it is difficult to get the same kind of quick support/help for Lubuntu related stuff, although there is a community forum for Lubuntu as well (lubuntu.me/tag/forum).

 However, we’d consider this part as a tie between both the distros.
 The reason being that if you need any support with Lubuntu issues, the same can be solved by asking the Ubuntu community.
 While the dedicated community may be lacking, all Debian and Ubuntu-based distros have immense communities who are ready to help.